Seven Financial Rules for Living on Your Own for the First Time

 When borrowing something from a friend or neighbor, be sure to explain how you’ll be using the item and how long you plan to have it.
 Then follow through and return the item when you said you would, in the same shape as when you borrowed it.

-The more you can do to keep your stuff (and yourself) in good work order, the less you’ll have to spend getting things fixed when they break down.
+The more you can do to keep your stuff (and yourself) in good working order, the less you’ll have to spend getting things fixed when they break down.

 Maintenance doesn’t have to be anything complex.
 Put screens over your drains to prevent potential blockages.
 Keep things clean, tidy, and organized to help prevent unseen water buildup or mold damage from occurring.
 Use your appliances only as directed.